vmware/vic-product/installer/docs/DESIGN.md

   Users may run the upgrade script multiple times, but this must not corrupt any data or otherwise cause failure of any services running on the appliance.

-- Running the component upgrade script MUST be idempotent
+- Running the component upgrade script or container MUST be idempotent

   The appliance upgrade script may call the component upgrade script multiple times, but this must not corrupt any data.
 If no operation is performed, the component upgrade script should exit with a zero exit code.

-- A failure in the component upgrade script MUST return a nonzero exit code
+- A failure in the component upgrade script or container MUST return a nonzero exit code

   The appliance upgrade script needs to be able to detect any failure in the component upgrade script, otherwise the upgrade is assumed to be successful.

 - Component teams MUST handle configuration migration/upgrade as part of the upgrade process

-  Configuration migration may happen within the component upgrade script or as a separate script.
+  Configuration migration may happen within the component upgrade script.
   Testing for configuration migration with a comprehensive set of values must be included by the component team during the upgrade development process.